JoaoPauloCMarra/inline-blame-mini/README.md

 When you place your cursor on any line in a git-tracked file, the extension automatically shows:

-- Author name (or "You" for your commits)
+- **Inline blame text** (see first screenshot above): Author name (or "You" for your commits), relative time, and commit message
-- Relative time (e.g., "2 hours ago", "3 days ago")
+- **Status bar information** (see second screenshot above): Simplified format with author and time
-- Pull Request title (if detected) or commit message
+- Pull Request title detection when available
-- Status bar with additional details
+- Automatic updates when moving between lines

-Example: ` You, 2 hours ago • Fix inline blame performance issue`
+Example inline format: ` You, 2 hours ago • Fix inline blame performance issue`

 The extension works automatically - no commands or configuration needed!